McFuzzySquirrel/local-workbook-mcp/README.md

+# NOTE: Changes still in progress
+May cause breaking changes

 # Excel Local MCP

 Local Model Context Protocol server, CLI client, and chat web UI for working with on-disk Excel workbooks.
 The server exposes worksheet metadata, table previews, and search capabilities via MCP tools and resources.
 Everything runs locally, ships with self-contained binaries, and exposes a consistent MCP surface so agents can inspect spreadsheets without uploading them.